 6. Hobart’s Theatre Royal is Australia's oldest live theatre venue still in operation.
 The Theatre Royal opened in 1837 and was designed by Peter Degraves, founder of Australia’s oldest brewery, Cascade.
 Clearly we’ve had a long tradition of beer and theatre going well together!

 7. Lomatia tasmanica, commonly known as King's holly or King's lomatia, is a self-cloning shrub discovered in Tasmania’s remote south west in 1937.
 Fossil leaves of the plant found in the south west were dated at 43,600 years old and given the species is a clone, it is quite possibly the oldest living plant in the world.
-The Royal Tasmanian Botanical Gardens has further information on this endangered plant.

 8. The first time ether was used as general anaesthetic for a surgical procedure in Australia was by Launceston doctor W. R. Pugh on 7 June 1847.
 Pugh built the apparatus for administering the ether from a sketch in the "Illustrated London News" of January 9, 1847 (which arrived in Launceston in May that year).
 (Ref: A History of General Anaesthesia - The First 100 Years).

 9. Doo Nice, Doo Me, Doo Nix and Gunnadoo are just a few names of shacks in the appropriately named small village of Doo Town, overlooking picture perfect Pirates Bay on the Tasman Peninsula.
 The tradition was set in 1935 by shack owner and architect Eric Round and continues to this day.
 It’s a fun challenge to get as many photos of the shack names as you can see!
 Fish and chips from the nearby Doolishus food van are pretty good too!